LearnPress/learnpress/readme.txt

 = Where can I get support or talk to other users? =
 If you get troubles when using LearnPress you can ask for help on the [LearnPress Support Forum](https://help.thimpress.com/) or [join the private Facebook group](https://www.facebook.com/groups/learnpress/).
 You could share your feedback about LearnPress.
 And let us know which feature you want us to build next.
-For help with premium add-ons, use our <a href="https://thimpress.com/forums/forum/learnpress-premium-add-ons/">helpdesk</a>.

 = Where can I ask for new features, suggest new ideas or new themes for LearnPress? = You can send us your thoughts via email: support@thimpress.com or create post at [Feature Requests](https://learnpress.canny.io/feature-requests).